blkluv/Ploverse/README.md

 ![image](https://github.com/seondal/Ploverse/assets/75469131/1e5e279a-0c62-4019-a6b2-79cedb253a91)

-The process of transforming plogging certification photos into NFTs inspired by the natural environment symbolizes the positive impact of collecting litter during plogging on the beauty of the natural surroundings.
+The process of transforming Jogig certification photos into NFTs inspired by the natural environment symbolizes the positive impact of collecting litter during Jogig on the beauty of the natural surroundings.
-Plogging certification photos typically capture images of trash and waste, which might discourage users from sharing them on their social media profiles.
-However, by transforming these images into visually appealing designs, users can still validate and showcase their plogging efforts on social platforms with aesthetically pleasing content.
+Jogig certification photos typically capture images of trash and waste, which might discourage users from sharing them on their social media profiles.
+However, by transforming these images into visually appealing designs, users can still validate and showcase their Jogig efforts on social platforms with aesthetically pleasing content.

 ### Plocka Gallery